nationalparkservice/EnvironmentalSetting_Toolkit/README.md

 # EnvironmentalSetting_Toolkit
-Tools supporting the NPS IMD Environmental Setting protocol.
+Tools supporting the NPS IMD Environmental Setting protocol (https://irma.nps.gov/DataStore/Reference/Profile/2244060)

 The Environmental setting Toolkit is the next iteration of and was forked from the IM_Climate toolkit created in 2016-2017.
 That toolkit can be found here: (https://github.com/IMDProjects/IM_Climate)

-#### Draft Development Timeline
+#### Development Timeline

 	Version 2.0 - March 2018
 		Bug fixes